About Rock Point

 The Rock Point Board has oversight responsibility for the Diocese's property at Rock Point.
 If you have feedback of questions for the Rock Point Board, please contact Shawn Bryan who serves serves as president of the Rock Point Board (email@example.com), or contact Rev. Paul Habersang, Rock Point's Executive Director (firstname.lastname@example.org).
 The Episcopal Church in Vermont owns two institutions located on the diocesan property at Rock Point in Burlington -- the Bishop Booth Conference Center and Rock Point School.
 The latter is governed by its own Board.

 Geology, Natural History & Ecology, Human Land-Use History

 The University of Vermont has compiled a treasure trove of information on Rock Point's unique geology, natural history and ecology, and human land-use history.
 An interactive encyclopedia, complete with photos and illustrations, can be found on the Burlington Geographic website.
 Click here to learn more!

-If you are a member of the media with questions pertaining to Rock Point or the Episcopal Church in Vermont, please contact Maurice L. Harris, diocesan communications minister, by email at email@example.com or by phone at (802) 451-0249.
+If you are a member of the media with questions pertaining to Rock Point please contact Carrie Williams Howe, Director of Marketing & Communications (email@example.com).